willpizii/summer_rep/plot_notebooks/README.md

 - Requires a definition model 'mod_def' of a single fault for some plots

 - Outputs various csv as well, of events, slow events...

+- Contains the script used to find slow events